Azure/azure-functions-sql-extension/README.md

 1. Ensure you have Azure Storage Emulator running.
 For information on the Azure Storage Emulator, refer [here](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator#get-the-storage-emulator)

-1. Make sure you have SqlConnectionString set.
+1. Set the SqlConnectionString.
 Your connection string can be found in your SQL database resource by going to the left blade and clicking 'Connection strings'.
-Copy the text in the gray box to 'local.settings.json', so '"SqlConnectionString": [ConnectionString from gray box]' is in 'Values:'.
+Copy the Connection String to 'local.settings.json', so '"SqlConnectionString": [Connection String]' is in 'Values:'.

 1. You have setup your local environment and are now ready to create your first SQL bindings!
-See [Samples](#Samples) for information on how to use the bindings or continue to the [input](#Input-Binding-Tutorial), [output](#Output-Binding-Tutorial), and [trigger](#Trigger-Binding-Tutorial) binding tutorials.
+Continue to the [input](#Input-Binding-Tutorial), [output](#Output-Binding-Tutorial), and [trigger](#Trigger-Binding-Tutorial) binding tutorials, or refer to [Samples](#Samples) for information on how to use the bindings and explore on your own.

 ## Tutorials ##